Articles

 Offering eConsults and other services, like vaccines, in your office can reduce inequality for these patients.

-eConsults enables the PCP to offer a diagnosis and treatment plan an average of 19 days sooner than a referral.
-The majority of eConsults responses are sent back to the PCP between 4-6.
-AristaMD clients report a 30% reduction in ED visits, hospitalizations and readmission after eConsult implementation.
+Patient outcomeseConsults enables the PCP to offer a diagnosis and treatment plan an average of 19 days sooner than a referral.
+Most eConsults responses are sent back to the PCP within 4-6 hours.
+AristaMD clients report a 30% reduction in ED visits, hospitalizations and readmissions after eConsult implementation.
 Measuring these improvements can be as simple as focusing on a few metrics within your patient population:

 • And referral volume, which should decline.